 What do you do with bare spots or tilled garden areas?

 Select the answer that best describes what you do with bare spots or tilled garden areas:

 Areas under large trees are easily laid bare when there are foot paths, children playing, or animals confined under the trees.
 This is because most plants that can withstand heavy traffic will not grow in the heavy shade under trees.
 To avoid having exposed soil under large trees, you can either mulch or grow shade-tolerant ground covers or shrubs.
 Then try to steer the heavy traffic away from the area by creating paths or locating play equipment elsewhere.
 If you must use the space under a tree, use a mulch or a porous patio (pavers, flagstones, etc.) to both protect the roots and prevent soil erosion.

 The same solution should be used for shrubs; use a mulch around your shrubs or flower beds to protect the soil from erosion.

 Maintain a "buffer" of mulched perennial landscaping around your garden to keep runoff from moving out of the garden and into the surface waters.

-Your local Cooperative Extension center is a valuable source of information on lawn and garden care.
+Your local N.C.
+Cooperative Extension center is a valuable source of information on lawn and garden care.

 - Bermudagrass Lawn Maintenance Calendar, AG-431